cevans42ca/learn-unix-scripts/README.md

 # Try the Scripts out with a Rootless Docker Setup or Podman

 The following commands are for a rootless Docker installation or Podman.
-If you have a standard Docker installation, [Click here](#Try-them-Out-in-Docker).
+If you have a standard Docker installation, [click here](#Try-them-Out-in-Docker).

 ### Setup Commands:  Run them Once
 	docker volume create lus